Pabce/calendar42-API-Proxy/README.md

 Therefore, I thought it made no sense to write an inaccurate and prone to change 'guideline', and it would be much more efficient to write it all at once at the end._

 #### Library choices
-As I got into the assignement, I realized it was probably simple enough to be done with the standard python library, without need to use third party libraries such as [Django](https://www.djangoproject.com/).
+As I got into the assignment, I realized it was probably simple enough to be done with the standard python library, without need to use third party libraries such as [Django](https://www.djangoproject.com/).

 Therefore, mi initial choices for making requests to the C42 API and setting up the Proxy server where [urllib](https://docs.python.org/3/library/urllib.html) and [http.server](https://docs.python.org/3/library/http.server.html).